-As we move into the new world of work managers face a new set of challenges, making it vital to equip them to thrive in this changed environment.
+As we move into the new world of work managers face a new set of challenges, making it vital to equip them to thrive in this changing environment.

 Remember that people don’t automatically become great managers when they are promoted.
 In fact, in many organisations, managers are promoted solely due to their technical excellence without much thought about their suitability or desire for people management responsibilities, and without much support.
 At best this means they learn through their mistakes, temporarily impacting team morale and engagement.
 At worst it causes staff to leave and causes long-term damage to the business, and the manager themselves.

 Therefore, managers need to be supported and nurtured by senior management if they are to overcome the challenges that they face.
 There are three key areas that help when supporting managers:

 1. Build a supportive culture

 For managers to perform at their best and to be engaging leaders, they themselves need to feel supported and given the time and attention they need to improve their leadership skills.
 Managing managers effectively is, therefore, vital – they need ongoing support and coaching from senior leaders to practise and improve their skills.